Student Conduct FAQ: For Faculty & Staff

 - Admit responsibility and receives a sanction from the faculty member

-- Deny responsibility and submit a request a Student Faculty Review Board hearing
+- Deny responsibility and submit a request for a Student Faculty Review Board hearing

 For more information refer to: Academic Honesty